drpetersonfernandes/SimpleLauncher/home.md

 ## Easy Mode
 This Edit Mode was made for people starting in the world of emulation.<br>
 This mode download and install the most used emulator for a specific System.<br>
-Also create default folders for roms and cover images, located inside 'Simple Launcher' folder.<br>
+Also create default folders for ROMs and Cover Images inside Simple Launcher folder.<br>
-The roms for a specific system need to be placed inside .\rom\SystemName.<br>
-The cover images for a specific system need to be placed inside .\images\SystemName.<br>
+The Cover Images for a specific system need to be placed inside .\images\SystemName.<br>
-The emulator will be installed inside the 'emulators' folder.<br>

 ## Expert Mode (Advanced Mode)
 This mode was made for people familiar with the world of emulation.<br>